Black Knight (Marvel Comics): Fake Ebony Blade

 On occasion, the Ebony Blade appears in two separate comic series simultaneously, most notably in 2006 when it was in use by Dane Whitman (Black Knight) in the New Excalibur series whilst it was in use in a Black Panther ongoing by another Black Knight and subsequently Black Panther.

 In a 2006 interview, when addressing a question about the confusion of the Ebony Blades appearing in two comics, Marvel Comics' editor Nick Lowe had this response:

 The Black Knight in Black Panther wasn't ya' boy, Dane Whitman.
 It was an imposter who stole the sword from Dane.
 Now, since the imposter wasn't an idiot, he knew that if he outright stole the sword, Dane would come looking for it.
 So he replaced it with a different sword, so Dane didn't even know it was missing.

 We're touching on this in New Excalibur #14–15.

-At the end of those issues no full explanation was given.
-Whitman was shown to have sensed that his Ebony Blade was not the real one and left to find the original, then being used by Black Panther.
-Though both Captain Britain and Pete Wisdom knew the location of the real blade, Whitman had somehow forgotten it was fake during his next comic appearance in Captain Britain and MI-13 #1.

 Writer Paul Cornell revealed a full explanation within the Captain Britain series, having Dracula replace Dane Whitman's blade with a fake version at some point between The Avengers vol. 3 #37 and New Excalibur #10.
-This fake blade has a vampire fang within it, which has shown some signs of sentience as people have talked to the blade directly.
-This mystical sentience has acted in the same fashion as the original's curse; convincingly enough to fool Whitman.
-Even after Whitman first realized it was fake in New Excalibur, it affected his memories so that he forgot, meaning he thought he held the real one by the time of Captain Britain and MI-13.
+This fake blade has a vampire fang within it, which has shown some signs of sentience.
+Even after Whitman first realized that the Ebony Blade was fake, it affected his memories so that he forgot its true nature.

-Upon learning that the blade was fake for the second time in #7 of that series, Whitman retrieved the real blade from Black Panther's Wakandan nation where he was presented it by Queen Ororo T'Challa.
+Upon learning that the blade was fake for the second time in #7 of that series, Whitman retrieved the real blade from Wakanda.